LateBox/latebox/README.md

-This README be used for now to track team's progress.
+This README will be used temporarily to track the team's progress.

+*note: this is just a quick overview of what the team did, we might have missed adding some things*.

 # WEEK of 10th January